Jinntec/fore-docs/content/elements/ui/repeatitem/_index.md

 |--------------|-------------------------------------------------------|--- |
 | item-changed | dispatched when a repeatitem is clicked or gets focus | 'item' - the repeatitem as node <br> 'index' - the index of the changed repeat item.

+Note: `fx-append` and `fx-insert` are dispatching `index-changed` events additionally in the context of mutating a repeated nodeset.

 ## Examples